Lease Accounting Agent

 Identify lease arrangement under IFRS 16.9 / ASC 842-10-15-3 Does the contract convey the right to control the use of an identified asset for a period of time in exchange for consideration?
 Human Auditor

-Lease identification under IFRS 16.9 + ASC 842-10-15-3 requires three criteria: (a) identified asset - explicit or implicit specification with no substantive substitution rights for the supplier; (b) right to obtain substantially all of the economic benefits from use; (c) right to direct the use - decision-making authority over how and for what purpose the asset is used.
-Service-versus-lease determination is the most-judgement-intensive entry point and the most-frequent SOX 404 lease completeness control failure - cloud computing arrangements, embedded lease components in supply contracts, outsourcing agreements with dedicated equipment, transportation contracts with specified vehicles all require human assessment.
-LLM extracts identified-asset clauses plus substitution rights plus economic benefit allocation plus direction-of-use evidence; human accountant applies three-criteria test
+Lease identification under IFRS 16.9 and ASC 842-10-15-3 requires three criteria: an identified asset (explicitly or implicitly specified, with no substantive supplier substitution rights), the right to obtain substantially all of the economic benefits from its use, and the right to direct its use (decision-making authority over how and for what purpose it is used).
+The service-versus-lease determination is the most judgement-intensive entry point and the most frequent SOX 404 lease completeness control failure: cloud computing arrangements, embedded lease components in supply contracts, outsourcing agreements with dedicated equipment and transportation contracts with specified vehicles all need human assessment.
+The LLM extracts the identified-asset clauses, substitution rights, economic benefit allocation and direction-of-use evidence; the human accountant applies the three-criteria test.

 Decision Record